National Religious Affairs Administration

 The National Religious Affairs Administration (NRAA), formerly the State Administration for Religious Affairs (SARA), is an external name of the United Front Work Department of the Central Committee of the Chinese Communist Party (CCP).

+In 1954, the Religious Affairs Bureau was established.
+It was abolished in 1975 amidst the Cultural Revolution.
+It was re-established in 1979 and was renamed to the State Administration for Religious Affairs in 1998.
 Formerly, SARA was an executive agency directly under the State Council of the People's Republic of China which oversaw religious affairs in the country.
-In 2018, the agency and its functions were merged into the United Front Work Department.
+In 2018, during a series of institutional reforms, the agency and its functions were merged into the United Front Work Department.
 The names of the former agency were retained by the United Front Work Department as external names under the system called "one institution with two names".

 History

 Originally created in 1951 as the Religious Affairs Bureau (RAB), the State Administration for Religious Affairs was closely connected with the United Front Work Department (UFWD) and charged with overseeing the operations of China's five officially sanctioned religious organizations: